chrisbrickey/custom-fireworks/docs/README.md

 ### Bonus features

-- [ ] Allow multiple fireworks to be fired at the same time
+- [ ] Add speed controller to speed up and slow down the fireworks display (set up as input to setInterval)
-- [ ] Add speed controller to speed up and slow down the fireworks display
+- [ ] Select the order in which fireworks are deployed
 - [ ] Enable users to build their own fireworks by designing color, shape, explosion trajectory, sound, etc.